On the Impact of Channel Aging and Doppler-Affected Clutter on OFDM ISAC Systems: Radar signal processing

 The \ac{MUSIC} pseudospectrum is computed in the same way, that is

 Then, the peaks of this pseudospectrum are substituted into \eqref{B_t_eq} to obtain $\widehat{\BB}_{\normalfont{\textrm{t}}}$.
 The frequency sample covariance matrix is once again defined as

-The median range of each patch can be estimated through \ac{MUSIC}; however, the presence of the diffusive component $\widetilde{\BB}_{\normalfont{\textrm{f}}}$ might hinder the subspace orthogonality needed by \ac{MUSIC}.
-Therefore, we adopt a diffusive-unaware approach and later assess the impact of $\widetilde{\BB}_{\normalfont{\textrm{f}}}$ on the whole estimation process.
-The frequency \ac{MUSIC} pseudo-spectrum is
+The median range of each patch can be estimated through \ac{MUSIC}. \review{however, the presence of the diffusive component $\widetilde{\BB}_{\normalfont{\textrm{f}}}$ hinders the subspace orthogonality needed by \ac{MUSIC}.
+We thus adopt a diffusion-unaware approach and later quantify the performance loss caused by $\widetilde{\BB}_{\normalfont{\textrm{f}}}$ in the numerical results section. } The frequency \ac{MUSIC} pseudo-spectrum is